plastikfan/Elizium.TerminalBuddy/docs/import-ItermColors.md

 ### -Index

-0 based numeric index specifing the ordinal of the file in the batch.
+0 based numeric index specifying the ordinal of the file in the batch.

 ```yaml
 Type: Int32